materialerosion/ACT/README.md

 1. **API Connection**: Ensure network access to Bayer's AI endpoint
 2. **Large Datasets**: Processing 100 profiles may take 2-3 minutes
 3. **Browser Compatibility**: Modern browsers required for chart rendering

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b my-new-feature`
+3. Make your changes and commit them: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request.

 ## Support